laudmankimo/LocationEditor/README.md

 ---

-You can make contribution to this open source project, please feel free to push any modifications with bug fixed or feature improvements.
+You can make contribution to this open source project, please feel free to push any modifications with bug fix or feature improvements.